MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 You can use security baselines to apply a set of configurations that are known to increase the security of a Windows endpoint.
 For more information about security baselines, see [Windows MDM security baseline settings for Intune](/mem/intune/protect/security-baseline-settings-mdm-all).

 Baselines can be applied using the suggested settings and customized as per your requirements.
 Some settings within baselines might cause unexpected results or be incompatible with apps and services running on your Windows endpoints.
-As a result, baselines should be tested in isolation.
-Isolation means applying the baseline to a selective group of test endpoints, and applying only the baseline, without any other configuration profiles or settings.
+As a result, baselines should be tested in isolation by applying only the baseline to a selective group of test endpoints without any other configuration profiles or settings.

 For example, the following settings in the **Windows security baseline** can cause issues with Windows Autopilot: